On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Consequences of training stability under logit divergence

 \subsection{Infinite-width theory is a useful predictor of empirical optimal learning rate exponents}

-While our theory predicts maximal stable learning rates, in practice, we are interested in optimal learning rates.
+While, in general, the optimal learning rate depends on the architecture and dataset (see \Cref{sec:lr_expon_summary}), it often saturates at the accurately predicted maximal stable learning rate in deep non-linear networks.
 We hypothesize that maximal stable feature learning in all layers induces optimal performance at large width.
 However, since different layer types require different maximal stable learning rate exponents, the single global learning rate under SP is subject to opposing forces for recovering feature learning under the constraint of training stability.
 We now evaluate several instantiations of this hypothesis.

-\textbf{MLPs and Transformers with SGD.} \Cref{fig:msevsce,fig:gpt_lr_loss_main} show that the empirical maximal learning rate exponents under CE loss closely follow $\alpha=1/2$ for both MLPs on vision data and for GPTs on language data.
-The x-axis scales the learning rate with the closest clean exponent from $\{0,0.5,1\}$ to show that approximate empirical transfer is often enforced by the stability threshold $\calO(n^{-1/2})$.
-While the theory only predicts the maximal stable exponent, \Cref{prop:fl} suggests that the optimal learning rate may follow the maximal stable exponent: $\alpha = 1/2$ since it is the only setting under which feature learning is preserved at large width in all hidden layers.
+\textbf{MLPs and Transformers with SGD.} \Cref{fig:gpt_lr_loss_main,fig:lr_exponents_unified} show that the empirical maximal learning rate exponents under CE loss closely follow $\alpha=1/2$ for both MLPs on vision data and for GPT on language data.
+The x-axes scale the learning rate with the closest clean exponent from $\{0,0.5,1\}$ to show that approximate empirical transfer is often enforced by the stability threshold $\calO(n^{-1/2})$.
+While the theory only predicts the maximal stable exponent, \Cref{prop:fl} suggests that the optimal learning rate may follow the maximal stable exponent $\alpha = 1/2$ since it is the only choice under which feature learning is preserved at large width in all hidden layers.
+When optimal learning rate exponents exceed the maximal stable exponents, as for CIFAR-10, optimal learning rates saturate at the maximal stable learning rate at realistic width $\geq 16384$ on all considered datasets (see \Cref{fig:lr_curves_table_sp}).
 The maximal stable learning rate under MSE loss also consistently scales as its infinite-width prediction $\calO(n^{-1})$ and optimal learning rates closely follow this exponent, as under smaller exponents $\alpha>1$, not even logits are updated $\|\Delta f_t\|_{RMS}\to 0$.
-Overall, this shows that existing infinite-width theory was indeed predictive of the maximal stable learning rate exponents under MSE loss, but that CE loss induces qualitatively more favorable behaviour that is only captured by a sufficiently loss-specific analysis.
+However, this approximate learning rate transfer under MSE loss is not useful, since the loss also converges fast and does not monotonically improve with scale.
+Overall, this shows that existing infinite-width theory was indeed predictive of the maximal stable learning rate exponents under MSE loss, but that CE loss induces qualitatively more favorable behaviour that is only captured by a finer-grained analysis.